cullyrichard/cullyrichard/README.md

 ### Hi there 👋
-Currently working on writing various assemblers for obscure architectures, learning go, and restoring old computers.
+Currently working on writing various assemblers for obscure architectures, learning Rust, and restoring old computers.

 Volunteer at the RICM
 <!--